owhite/balancing-robot-notes/teensy40/TWR_test/README.md

 See [this entry](../../DOCS/nov16_IMU.md) on using a Mahony filter to improve readings from the ICM42688.
 The filter automatically rejects vibration-induced accelerometer noise and uses gyro bias correction to keep the angle accurate over time.
 The code used for SPI communications with the ICM42688 was slightly modified from [here](https://github.com/finani/ICM42688.git) and the Mahony filter in [supervisor.cpp](src/supervisor.cpp) in `mahonyUpdateIMU()`.
 Also have a look at `controlLoop()` in [balance_TWR_mode.cpp](src/balance_TWR_mode.cpp).

+A lot of this work was done at this commit: hash id: `9633b44677406c790000eb56cd1858c216e7f7b5`

+Running `./IMU_test.py -p /dev/cu.usbmodem178888901` created the IMU plots of [this entry](../../DOCS/nov16_IMU.md)

+## It's time to test a few things.

+- Verify that the IMU reports correct angle vs. actual mechanical tilt.
+- Quantify how much noise the motor injects into the IMU.
+- Determine whether torque request → torque output is linear and symmetric.
+- Verify that identical torque commands produce identical reaction torque.
+- Check whether identical torque commands produce repeatable motor currents.
+- See how quickly a torque command is actually applied at the motor.
+Use Teensy pin toggle (which you already added) to mark the instant when torque command is sent.
+Use oscilloscope to measure phase current rise time, voltage behavior, ESC PWM switching pattern.

 ## Test rigs